 So Many Symbols

 Yup, that’s it!
-A total of nine icons see me through the chaos of my life with ease.
-It’s really that simple!
+A simple key with a total of nine icons to see me through the chaos of my life.
+It’s that simple!

 If you keep your icons simple, you likely won’t need to keep a bullet journal key.
 But it is nice to have a key for a few reasons.

 One, it makes your bullet journal feel a tad more official.
 Two, it’s a great option if you’re nervous about the first blank page of a journal.
-And three, it gives you an opportunity to play with a style or new pen – and who doesn’t love that?
+And three, it allows you to play with a style or new pen – and who doesn’t love that?

-I feel like the bullet journal key is often so boring.
+I feel like the basic bullet journal key is often so dull.
 So I like to jazz it up!
-I’m always looking for an excuse to try new techniques, especially with watercolor.
-My bullet journal key ended up being a guinea pig for crazy watercolor drips, and I love it!
+I’m always looking for an excuse to try new watercolor techniques.
+My bullet journal key page ended up being a guinea pig for crazy watercolor drips, and I love it!
 I’m using a Rhodiarama soft cover notebook, and the paper handled it beautifully if you were wondering.

-If you don’t want to make your bullet journal key take up a whole page, you could simply stick it in the back for easy access.
+If you don’t want to make your bullet journal key take up a whole page, you could simply stick it in the back for a quick reference guide.
 Take a piece of paper, draw out your key symbols, and tape in on the inside of the back cover with your favorite washi tape.
-You can flip it out when you need it and remove it later if you decide you don’t need it.
+You can flip it out when you need a glance and remove it later if you decide you don’t need it.
 Easy as pie!
-Here’s an example from my 5 Weekly Bullet Journal spreads post.
+Here’s an example of my color codes key from my Weekly Bullet Journal spreads post.

-It doesn’t have to be complicated or elaborate or anything.
+It doesn’t have to be complicated or elaborate.
 Your bullet journal key is just a great thing to add to your bullet journal, plain and simple.
 It can help you with those tricky first pages, boost your confidence by letting you play with techniques, and generally help you streamline your bullet journal process.
 And it’s perfect for a bullet journal newbie or an experienced veteran.
-All you gotta do is pick up your pen and start!
+All you have to do is pick up your pen and start!